gichul/myStudy/DataBase/Normalization.md

 -----------
 # Necessity
 When normalization was not done, three error can occur.
-1. Update
+1. Update anomaly
-2. Insert
+2. Insert anomaly
-3. Deletion
+3. Deletion anomaly

 ## 1-Normalization(1NF)
 - All the columns must have the Atomic Value.